AntoineSoetewey/statsandr/content/faq.md

 ---
 title: 'FAQ - Frequently asked questions'
 date: "2020-03-02"
 description: "Frequently asked questions.
-Feel free to contact me if you have any other questions."
+Feel free to contact me if you have any other questions"
 ---

 1. What technology and theme do you use to write this blog and the articles?